singingwolfboy/flask-dance/docs/how-oauth-works.rst

 1. The client visits the consumer at a special URL, indicating that they want to connect to the provider with OAuth.
-Typically, there is a button on the consumer's website labelled "Log In with Google" or similar, which takes the user to this special URL.
+Typically, there is a button on the consumer's website labeled "Log In with Google" or similar, which takes the user to this special URL.

-2. The consumer decides how much of the user's data they want to access, using specfic keywords called "scopes".
+2. The consumer decides how much of the user's data they want to access, using specific keywords called "scopes".
 The consumer also makes up a random string of letters and numbers, called a "state" token.
 The consumer crafts a special URL that points to the provider, but has the client secret, the scopes, the state token embedded in it.
 The consumer asks the client